Diffraction measures and patterns of the complex dimensions of self-similar fractal strings. I. The lattice case: The Diffraction Measure of a Lattice String

-\begin{theorem}[Autocorrelation and Diffraction Measures of a Possibly Degenerate Ideal Crystal] Let $\Lambda$ be a lattice in $\mathbb{R}^m$ with basis matrix $B$.
-Let $d$ be a nonnegative integer, and let $F \subset \mathbb{R}^{m + d}$ be a finite set of translation vectors.
-Then, the autocorrelation measure of the $(m + d)$-dimensional ideal crystal
+\begin{theorem}[Autocorrelation and Diffraction Measures of a Possibly Degenerate Ideal Crystal] Let $\Lambda = B\mathbb{Z}^m$ be a lattice in $\mathbb{R}^m$.
+Let $d \geq 0$ be an integer, and let $F \subset \mathbb{R}^{d + m}$ be a finite set of translation vectors.
+Then, the generalized autocorrelation measure of the $(d + m)$-dimensional ideal crystal

-exists, is unique, and is given, for any $\phi \in \mathcal{S}(\mathbb{R}^m \oplus \mathbb{R}^d)$, by
+exists, is unique, and is given, for any $\phi \in \mathcal{S}(\mathbb{R}^{d + m})$, by